 2. Be Transparent

 Transparency is one of the most important factors to building trust within your team.
-In every trusted relationship, there is honesty and a two-way exchange of information.
+In every trusted relationship, there is honesty and two-way feedback.

 You can expect the same in a professional relationship by being that transparent person first.